Rosalind Paget: Personal life

 Paget was the daughter of John Paget and his wife, Elizabeth (née Rathbone).
 She was a niece of the social reformer William Rathbone VI who contributed to the development of the Queens Nursing Institute.
 She never married.
 She died in 1948, aged 93.
+Paget is remembered on a family memorial in Brompton Cemetery.

 Honours

 She was named a Dame Commander of the Order of the British Empire in 1935.

 Legacies

 The Dame Rosalind Paget Memorial Lecture and Rosalind Paget Trust were established in her honour.
 The University of Greenwich operates The Rosalind Paget Lab, a clinical skills lab used to teach student midwives, nurses and paramedics.